lingtalfi/Light_RealGenerator/doc/pages/realgen-configuration-block.md

                 pseudo: enum
         # This array let you override the default column labels.
         # It's an array of table => labels, with labels being an array of columnName => label.
+        # Note: for the special columns checkbox and action, the labels are set with column_action_label and column_checkbox_label.
         #
         ?column_labels:
             lud_user: